-If you are willing to put in the time and effort it takes to empower yourself, by learning how to function in the outdoors safely and efficiently, the results of survival training will amaze you.
-You will not walk away empty handed; instead you will be filled with powerful knowledge and experience for a lifetime.
+If you are willing to put in the time and effort it takes to empower yourself, by learning how to act safely and efficiently outdoors, the results of survival training will amaze you.
+You will not walk away empty-handed, instead, you will be filled with powerful knowledge and expertise to use for a lifetime.

-Camps are diverse and provide ample information to help you start and finish a well-rounded education in survival skills.
-Fortify yourself before adventuring into the unknown with skills beyond the essential shelter, water, fire, and food by delving into Lifesong’s Outdoor Survival Training in navigation and orientation, awareness, tracking and hunting, personal safety to name a few of the personally empowering techniques you can acquire.
+Courses are diverse and provide ample information to help you start and finish a well-rounded education in wilderness survival skills.
+Fortify yourself before adventuring into the unknown with the essential survival skills of shelter, water, fire, and food.

 What is the Weekend Wilderness Survival School?